djeada/Git-Notes/notes/observing_repository.md

-# Checking Changes

-One of the key features of Git is the ability to view and compare changes made to the codebase.
-This can be helpful for debugging, collaborating with others, and understanding the evolution of the project.

-## Viewing Changes

-Here are some commands you can use to view changes in Git:

-- `git status`: Lists new or modified files that have not yet been committed.
-- `git diff`: Shows the changes to files that have not yet been staged.
-- `git diff --cached`: Shows the changes to files that have been staged but not yet committed.
-- `git diff HEAD`: Shows all staged and unstaged file changes.
-- `git diff --word-diff`: Shows word-level changes in the diff output.
-- `git blame filename`: Lists the change dates and authors for a file.

-## Comparing Commits

-To compare commits, you can use these Git commands:

-- `git log`: Shows the repository's complete history of changes.
-- `git diff commit_1 commit_2`: Shows the changes between two commit IDs.
-- `git show commit_id:filename:` Shows the file changes for a commit ID and/or file.

-## Tips and Best Practices

-Here are some tips and best practices to keep in mind when working with Git:

-- Use clear and descriptive commit messages to help others understand the changes you've made.
-- Review your changes with `git diff` before staging and committing them.
-This can help catch mistakes and ensure that you're only committing relevant changes.
-- When working with large or complex changes, consider using branches to isolate and manage different parts of the work.
-This can make it easier to review and merge changes later on.
-- Understand the different stages of the Git workflow (e.g. staging, committing, pushing) and how they fit into your workflow.
-This can help you manage changes effectively and avoid mistakes.
+## Checking and Understanding Changes with Git

+Git's powerful suite of commands offers an insightful look into your codebase's progression.
+By probing changes, tracking progress, identifying anomalies, and fostering effective collaboration becomes easier.

+### Viewing Changes

+Different commands in Git allow you to peek into modifications:

+- **List Uncommitted Files**:
+    ```
+    git status
+    ```
+    This reveals which files have changed, added, or deleted but haven't been committed yet.

+- **View Unstaged Changes**:
+    ```
+    git diff
+    ```
+    Displays differences in files not yet staged.

+- **See Staged but Uncommitted Changes**:
+    ```
+    git diff --cached
+    ```
+    Unveils differences in files staged but not yet committed.

+- **Inspect All Changes Since the Last Commit**:
+    ```
+    git diff HEAD
+    ```
+    Shows both staged and unstaged changes.

+- **Highlight Word-Level Changes**:
+    ```
+    git diff --word-diff
+    ```
+    Rather than line-by-line diffs, this pinpoints changes at the word level.

+- **Audit a File's Change History**:
+    ```
+    git blame filename
+    ```
+    Provides annotations for each line in a specified file, indicating the last commit that modified the line.

+### Comparing Commits

+Dive deeper into differences between commits:

+- **Visualize Commit History**:
+    ```
+    git log
+    ```
+    Showcases a chronological list of commits with messages, authors, and dates.

+- **Contrast Two Specific Commits**:
+    ```
+    git diff commit_1 commit_2
+    ```
+    Details differences between two specified commit IDs.

+- **Review a File's State at a Given Commit**:
+    ```
+    git show commit_id:filename
+    ```
+    Reveals the state and changes of a specified file at a particular commit.

+### Tips and Best Practices

+To enhance your Git experience:

+1. **Descriptive Commit Messages**: Ensure your commit messages are clear and descriptive.
+They serve as a guide to team members and your future self.

+2. **Review Before Committing**: Use `git diff` before you stage or commit.
+This helps catch unintended changes.

+3. **Branching for Large Tasks**: For major or extended changes, consider branching.
+This makes merging easier and allows for concurrent development.

+4. **Understand the Git Workflow**: Get to know Git's stages (working directory, staging area, and commit history).
+Being familiar with these stages helps avoid errors and streamlines processes.

+In essence, Git is not just for saving changes.
+When used effectively, it offers a rich historical narrative of your project.